vimlet/eon/eon-docs/md/tutorial/[2]Tutorial/[1]Quick  Start.md

 ## Importing components

 Now we can start importing components, you can think of components as the parts of what your application would be made of.
-This "parts" can be build by others or by you, by default eon comes with a rich library of UI components that will fulfill most of your needs.
+This "parts" can be built by others or by you, by default eon comes with a rich library of UI components that will fulfill most of your needs.

-For now, we will use a simple button component as an example, but you can read more about custom component creation on the [Components Creation tutorial](/vimlet/VimletComet/master/docs/release/index.html#!version=1.0.0&mode=tutorial&file=entries/Component%20Creation.md).
+For now, we will use a simple button component as an example, but you can read more about custom components creation on the [Components Creation tutorial](/vimlet/VimletComet/master/docs/release/index.html#!version=1.0.0&mode=tutorial&file=entries/Component%20Creation.md).

 ```[html]
 <head>